 Loan asset managers continue to manage the asset as an REO property, which includes overseeing external property managers as well as leasing and marketing agents.
+However, as noted, the Company established an REO management team in late 2024, primarily to manage assets in the direct lending portfolio.
+However, that team serves as a resource to the special servicing asset managers for procuring sales/leasing brokers and devising and executing disposition plans.

-However, as noted, the Company has recently hired an REO manager and is interviewing to add an REO analyst for both the securitized and direct lending portfolios and potentially anchor a dedicated REO asset management team.
-Asset managers, in consultation with K-Star legal staff, use a property-takeover checklist when transitioning an asset to REO status to ensure all issues are addressed, including property management, real estate mortgage investment conduit and PSA compliance, and insurance coverage.
+Asset managers use a property-takeover checklist when transitioning an asset to REO status to ensure all issues are addressed, including property management, real estate mortgage investment conduit and PSA compliance, and insurance coverage.
 Recommended property managers and brokers must be approved by senior management and qualify for or already be on K-Star's approved-vendor list.